eaudeweb/naaya/eggs/Naaya/eggs/Naaya/docs/sphinx/glossary.rst

         Read the `ZODB book`_ to find out more.

+    ZCA
+        Zope Component Architecture (ZCA) is a Python framework for supporting component based design and programming.
+It is very well suited to developing large Python software systems.
+The ZCA is not specific to the Zope web application server: it can be used for developing any Python application.
+Maybe it should be called as Python Component Architecture.
+Learn more about it at: http://www.muthukadan.net/docs/zca.html

+    ZCML
+        The Zope Configuration Markup Language (ZCML) is an XML based configuration system for registration of components.
+        So, instead of using Python API for registration, you can use ZCML.

 ..
 [1] Some recipes, e.g. `plone.recipe.bundlecheckout`_, update their `part`
        on each run of `buildout`.
 .. `ZODB book` http://readthedocs.org/docs/zodb-documentation/latest/index.html